codefellows-seattle-javascript-401d16/lab-31-34-budget-tracker/lab-derek/Lab32.md

 ```

 ###### Update the CategoryItem Component
-* TODO:  should keep all of the features described in lab-31
+* DONE:  should keep all of the features described in lab-31
-* TODO:  add an ExpenseForm to your category item that enables the user to create expenses on your app state
+* DONE:  add an ExpenseForm to your category item that enables the user to create expenses on your app state
-* TODO:  display list all the ExpenseItems belonging to the category
+* DONE:  display list all the ExpenseItems belonging to the category

 ##### ExpenseForm Component
-* TODO:  should have an `onComplete` prop that will be invoked with the form state on submit
+* DONE:  should have an `onComplete` prop that will be invoked with the form state on submit
-* TODO:  should support an `expense` prop that will both set the intial form state, and update the state in the hook on `componentWillReceiveProps()`
+* DONE:  should support an `expense` prop that will both set the intial form state, and update the state in the hook on `componentWillReceiveProps()`
-* TODO:  should have a `buttonText` prop that will configure the submit button's text
+* DONE:  should have a `buttonText` prop that will configure the submit button's text

 ##### ExpenseItem Component
-* TODO:  should have a button that will delete the expense from the appState `onClick`
+* DONE:  should have a button that will delete the expense from the appState `onClick`
-* TODO:  should display the `name` and `price` of the component
+* DONE:  should display the `name` and `price` of the component
 * TODO:  should display an ExpenseForm that will enable the user to update the expense in the app state

 #### Test